Ade + Ayo Update | Shark Tank Season 13

 • Shark: Barbara Corcoran

 Ade + Ayo seeks to help children be proud of their African culture.
-They use prints, fabrics, and traditional toys and aesthetics to help introduce children to their rich heritage.
+To do this, they use prints, fabrics, and traditional toys and aesthetics to help introduce children to their rich heritage.

-Of course, some of the sharks weren’t sure about their valuation.
-Daymond John worried about the company’s growth and how he might get his money back over time.
+Of course, some of the sharks aren’t sure about the current valuation.
+Daymond John worries about the company’s growth and how he might get his money back over time.

-However, Kevin O’Leary was the first to go out.
-He said he couldn’t add value to the company.
-Mark Cuban was in the same boat.
-Clothing wasn’t his wheelhouse, so he went out as well.
+However, Kevin O’Leary is the first to officially go out.
+He said he can’t add any value to the company.

-This left Barbara Corcoran.
-She thought they had a ton of potential, but they were underestimating what they need to succeed.
-Her initial offer was $175,000 for 33.3% equity, plus a $500,000 line of credit.
+She thinks they have a ton of potential, but they are underestimating what they will need to succeed.
+Her initial offer is $175,000 for 33.3% equity, plus a $500,000 line of credit.

-Temidayo countered for $200,000 at 30% equity plus the same line of credit.
-Barbara was firm at 33.3%, but she agreed with the higher dollar amount.
+Temidayo counters for $200,000 at 30% equity plus the same line of credit.
+However, Barbara stayed firm at 33.3%, but she agreed with the higher dollar amount.

-As a company, Ade + Ayo have been featured in Vanity Fair, the Today show, Good Morning America, The Good Trade, and more.
-This brand is making waves and we can’t wait for our next update.
+During our Ade + Ayo update research, we found that the company has been featured in Vanity Fair, the Today Show, Good Morning America, The Good Trade, and more.

 Curious about the other company updates from Shark Tank Season 13, Episode 15?
 Find them here: